saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 To rectify the situation, I asked a couple of friends to write their stories about "Working from Homeschool".
 Again, the point was not to give advice, but rather to share their way of handling the COVID-19 pandemic.

 We are in the 5th month of COVID19 and [we haven’t reached the peak yet](https://www.worldometers.info/coronavirus/country/us/).
-It doesn’t surprise me if it takes at least 3-4 months until social distancing is over and 12-18 months until things are “back to normal”, where people feel comfortable socializing, attending classes, riding the train, etc. That’s why it's important for working parents to establish a routine that works for their family in their circumstances.
+It doesn’t surprise me if it takes at least 3-4 months until social distancing is over and at least 12-18 months until things are “back to normal”, where people feel comfortable socializing, attending classes, riding the train, etc. That’s why it's important for working parents to establish a routine that works for their family in their circumstances.
 We may very well face a similar situation again next school year.
-It's going to continue through this summer, when most working parents "used to" sign kids up for summer camp.
+Moreover, I am pretty sure the social distancing is going to continue through this summer, when most working parents "used to" sign kids up for summer camp.
 Who dares to do it this year?

 It might take one family a day and another a month to find a routine that works for them.
 So don't feel bad if you haven't found what works for you, yet.
 We're still working on ours!:)